 Car Wax Check List:

 Interior auto detailing for women can be just as simplified as paint care.
-It simply requires a few basic tools many of you will already have around the house and one simple product that is easy to get through the secure link on this site; the Meguiar's All-Purpose Cleaner-Plus.
+It simply requires a few basic tools many of you will already have around the house and one simple product of your choosing called an all-purpose cleaner.
+Yes the industry would have you believe you need a special, and dedicated cleaner for every type of material found within your car's interior; but you don't.
+See my car upholstery cleaner for my specific picks to simplify your duties.

 Simple Household Tools